 Do I have someone to call, day or night, in an emergency?
 How will I get home if I’m really sick or seriously injured?

 Having a toll-free emergency assistance line that is accessible 24 hours a day, 7 days a week—no matter where you are in the world—is what makes a good travel insurance policy great.
 If your medical fees are covered, but you are stranded because you can’t speak the language or don’t know where to go for medical attention, it won’t be much use.
-Proper support is a must-have for any traveller.
+Proper support is a must-have for any traveler.

 Ask your insurer: Does this policy include 24/7 emergency assistance?
 Will I be flown home if I can’t do it on my own?
 Do the support staff have access to translation services, an understanding of international medical care, and experience coordinating medical transportation?